purefda/demo-document-builder/PRD.md

 - The field-prompts can be stored as a json file for the user, called a config
 - User can edit the field prompts and save or rename them, and can delete the config together as well
 - User can choose between a normal view or a json file to edit the field-prompt pairs

+# Chat with Docs
+- In the Chat with Docs page, it's a chatting bot page
+- You can select the docments you want to chat with
+- We will use the api/query api
+- We will send the text in the docs and the last 10 chat history to the API to get the response
+- Use model google/gemini-2.0-flash-001